Liver Failure: Causes, Symptoms and Treatment

 - Fibrosis: Early scarring that can follow inflammation in the liver

-- Cirrhosis: Severe scarring of the liver that accumulates with prolonged inflammation and typically cannot be reversed
+- Cirrhosis: Severe scarring of the liver that accumulates with prolonged injury or inflammation and typically cannot be reversed

-- End-stage liver disease: Little to no liver function (often called liver failure)
+- End-stage liver disease: A liver that no longer works (often called liver failure)

-A liver with no cirrhosis has a high capacity to regenerate itself.
-If patients follow treatment recommendations, their livers can regain normal function.
-Treatment often involves adopting healthy behaviors, such as reducing alcohol intake for people with alcoholic liver disease or weight reduction for those with fatty liver disease that is precipitated by excess weight.
+A liver with no cirrhosis can repair itself and regain normal function if treatment recommendations are followed and work.
+Treatment often involves adopting healthy behaviors, such as reducing alcohol intake if you have alcoholic liver disease or losing weight if you have fatty liver disease from excess weight.

-However, once cirrhosis develops, there’s little chance that the liver can repair itself.
+However, once cirrhosis develops, the liver usually cannot repair itself.

-One of the ways we determine if your liver is failing is through blood tests, which helps us determine your MELD score, or Model for End-Stage Liver Disease score.
-We look at four lab results:
+One of the ways we determine if your liver is failing is through blood tests, which help us determine your MELD, or Model for End-Stage Liver Disease, score.
+We look at five lab results:

-- Bilirubin, which tells how well your liver is expelling bile
+- Bilirubin, which tells how well your liver is getting rid of bile

-- Creatinine, which reflects the kidney function, an organ that is affected by liver failure
+- Creatinine, which reflects your kidney function, which is affected by the liver

-- INR or prothrombin time, which measures the function of blood-clotting factors produced by the liver
+- PT/INR (prothrombin time and international normalized ratio), which measures the function of blood-clotting factors produced by the liver

 - Sodium, which is an electrolyte in the blood that is affected by advanced liver disease

-Your MELD score will range from 6 to >40.
+Your MELD score will range from 6 to more than 40.
 The worse your liver function, the higher your MELD score will be, and the higher your risk of death.
 The MELD score is also used to determine a person’s priority on the transplant list, with sicker patients receiving higher priority.
 The MELD score can be calculated using a programmed equation.

 World-Renowned Liver Disease Specialists